TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Implementation details

 In this section, we cover the essential information related to implementation details.
 The code for experiments is available in the Supplementary Materials.
 After the review process, they will be published publicly on the GitHub repository.

 We presented the architecture of \our{} model in fig. \ref{fig:architecture}.
-We have used CatBoost as Tree-based Feature Extractor, one layer neural network with tanh activation function as Shallow Feature Extractor and Conditional Continuous Normalizing Flow presented in \citep{yang2019pointflow} for the Conditional CNF component.
-In the tab. \ref{table:hp_search_catdata}, \ref{table:hp_search_uci}, \ref{table:hp_search_momogp} we used the following naming convention:
+We have used CatBoost as the Tree-based Feature Extractor, one layer neural network with tanh activation function as Shallow Feature Extractor and Conditional Continuous Normalizing Flow presented in \cite{yang2019pointflow} for the Conditional CNF component.

+In terms of the multipoint estimation, it starts with sampling 1000 observations from the target distribution.
+In the next step, we use kernel density estimation (KDE) that approximates the probability density function (PDF), and then we run the find\_peaks procedure provided by the SciPy Python package.
+As a side note, \our{} provides PDF, however, the function is highly unsmooth and our practical experiments showed that KDE approximation works much better.